-Mugabe's family say burial 'sometime next week', ceremony private
+Mugabe's family say burial to be private, place still unknown

-HARARE (Reuters) - Zimbabwe’s former president Robert Mugabe will be buried “sometime next week”, a family spokesman said on Thursday, but it remained unclear where he would be interred amid disagreement between his family and government over the funeral plans.
+HARARE (Reuters) - Zimbabwe’s former president Robert Mugabe will be buried next week at a private ceremony at an as-yet-undisclosed location, his family said on Thursday, rejecting plans by the rulers that overthrew him to inter him at a state monument.

 Mugabe, who ruled Zimbabwe for 37 years until he was ousted by his own army in November 2017, died in a Singapore hospital six days ago aged 95.
 His body arrived in Zimbabwe from Singapore on Wednesday and was due to lie in state on Thursday.